bartosz-jarmuz/DbIntegrationTestHelpers/README.md

 The tests will use a new, test only database (LocalDb).
 **The database is wiped only when a new test run is exectuted**, so you can have a look at what entries were added etc., anytime after the tests (regardless if succeeded or failed).

-**Your DbContext is required to have a constructor which allows passing connection string**.

 # Why not in-memory?
 There are some in-memory DbContext providers, such as EFFORT.
 Why not use them?